NYU-CS9053/Syllabus/README.md

 I have created a help/cheat-sheet for using Git/GitHub in this class.
 You can always find it [here](git.commands).

+Note, homework you complete and push to GitHub must not be copied elsewhere online.
+The homework are copy-righted material for this class.
+I will revoke access if you do this.

 ### Homework

 There will be __11__ homework assignments.
 I will throw out the lowest score.
 This allows for some cushion in case you are unavailable to work on an assignment, are late, get a bad grade or for whatever reason do not finish an assignment.